hambuergaer/satellite6_backup/README.md

 - MAX_DAYS            -> The time before the script starts
                          deleteing backups older MAY_DAYS
 - FULL_BACKUP_WEEKDAY -> The weekday when the full backup
                          should be created.
-Default is Sat.
+Default is Saturday (see "man date", where 0 is Sunday).

 ## Run the backup script
 To execute the backup script you just need to start the script as follows: